-Requires four-year institutions that wish to receive title IV funds or for their students to receive title IV assistance to comply with the following program to improve college completion.
+Requires four-year institutions that wish to receive title IV funds or for their students to receive title IV assistance to participate in the following program to improve college completion.

-• ELECTION - An institution that is a public or nonprofit institution of higher education may elect to not participate in the Completion Improvement Program by opting out.
-Any institution that elects to be exempt from penalties is not eligible to receive a grant under the Completion Improvement or Bonus Programs.
+ELECTION - An institution that is a public or nonprofit institution of higher education may elect to not participate in the Completion Improvement Program by opting out.
+Any institution that elects to be exempt from penalties is not eligible to receive a grant under the Completion Improvement or Bonus Programs, and this election satisfies the participation requirement.